ASKurz/recoding-Hayes-2018/Chapter_07.md

 Note how nicely that distribution corresponds to the output in the lower left corner of Hayes's Figure 7.8.
 If we wanted the values for other values of `skeptic` (e.g., 2.8 and 5.2 as in the text), we'd just rinse, wash, and repeat.
 A nice quality of this method is it requires you to work explicitly with the model formula.
 But it's also clunky if you want to do this over many values.
 The `fitted()` function offers an alternative.

 Recall how the default `fitted()` settings are to return summaries of a model's *Y*-variable given values of the predictor variables.
-In the previous section, we put our prefered `frame` and `skeptic` values into a data object named `nd` and used the `newdata` argument to push those values through `fitted()`.
-Buy default, this yielded the typical posterior mean, *SD*s, and 95% intervals.
+In the previous section we put our prefered `frame` and `skeptic` values into a data object named `nd` and used the `newdata` argument to push those values through `fitted()`.
+Buy default, this yielded the typical posterior means, *SD*s, and 95% intervals for the predictions.
 However, if one sets `summary = F`, the output will differ.
 First.
 Let's revisit what `nd` looks like.

 ``` r
 (